mavryk-network/LIGO/vendors/Preprocessor/README.md

 extend Else state region
 ```

-amd then the rest of the line is scanned and discarded by means of
+and then the rest of the line is scanned and discarded by means of
 [skip_line](https://gitlab.com/ligolang/ligo/-/blob/d490176ef5dd7e6c825a8a7bd04ab56108889ce0/vendors/Preprocessor/API.mll#L669).
 (Keep
 in mind that newline characters are always copied.)
 If we were in copy
 mode, the new mode toggles to skipping mode; otherwise, the trace is